Where is the multimodal goal post? On the Ability of Foundation Models to Recognize Contextually Important Moments: Introduction

 Through comprehensive experiments across multiple models, modalities, and prompts, we demonstrate that current model performance remains significantly below human levels, highlighting the inherent difficulty of this task for current models.
 Moreover, we find that multimodal models do not have a dramatic advantage over models that rely only on one modality (e.g., vision-only or language-only settings), demonstrating the ineffectiveness of current architectures in integrating and exploiting important multimodal information.
 However, for moments whose importance is highly contextual (e.g., corners or shots on target), we do observe a slight benefit of multimodal information, with improvements in model confidence as is the case for examples in Figure~\ref{fig:moments_examples}.
 Among the three modalities, the visual modality has the strongest predictive power for correctly identifying important moments, confirming our expectations.
 However, for correctly recognizing non-important moments, we find that the commentator's linguistic information provides the strongest signal.
 This confirms our intuition that combining details from the video and its associated commentary is essential for achieving high performance on the task.

 Overall, our results show that current multimodal models struggle to capture the key moments in highly contextual, temporally-ordered events, indicating that substantial improvements in multimodal fusion and event understanding are needed before they can reliably generate summaries or narratives for long videos.
+Our dataset and code are available at: \faGithub\;\href{https://github.com/akskuchi/MOMENTS}{akskuchi/MOMENTS}